Namuro/l2-cv-bot/README.md

 ```
 --window    Lineage II window title or part of the title.
 Default: "Lineage 2"
---debug     Show window with debug information & more debug messages in console.
+--debug     Show window with debug information & print more debug messages in console.
 ```

 ## Building: